Chart Color Schemes

 Gilston is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Gilston's dwelling structures, as per the latest Census, consisted of 96.8% houses and 3.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
+The latest Census showed that Gilston's dwelling structures were 96.8% houses and 3.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional Qld's 76.4% houses and 23.6% other dwellings.
 Home ownership in Gilston was at 20.6%, with mortgaged dwellings at 62.5% and rented ones at 16.9%.
-The median monthly mortgage repayment in Gilston was $2,172, higher than Non-Metro Qld's average of $1,655.
-Weekly rent figure in Gilston was recorded at $540, compared to Non-Metro Qld's $345.
-Nationally, Gilston's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.
+The median monthly mortgage repayment in Gilston was $2,172, higher than Regional Qld's average of $1,863.
+The median weekly rent in Gilston was $540, compared to Regional Qld's $375 and the national average of $345.

 Frequently Asked Questions - Housing